nicholasgriffintn/nicholasgriffintn/README.md

 </h1>

 <p align="center">
-  I'm currently a Senior Software Engineer at the [BBC](http://github.com/bbc), based in London UK.
+  I'm currently a Senior Software Engineer at the <a href="http://github.com/bbc">BBC</a>, based in London UK.
 I work on a whole range of side projects, some of which will be completed some won't.
 Other than that, I'm working on cool new stuff at the BBC.
 </p>

 <p align="center">